St Peter's Church, Eastern Hill

-St Peter's, Eastern Hill is the Anglican parish church of the City of Melbourne, Victoria, Australia.
-The parish is in the Anglican Diocese of Melbourne and dates from 1847.
-The letters patent of Queen Victoria declaring the city status of Melbourne were read on the steps of St Peter's in 1848.
-The parish is well known as belonging to the Anglo-Catholic tradition.
+St Peter's Church, Eastern Hill, is an Australian Anglican church located on the corner of Albert and Gisborne Streets, East Melbourne, Victoria.
+Part of the Diocese of Melbourne, the administration of the parish dates from 1847 when letters patent of Queen Victoria declaring the city status of Melbourne were read on the steps of St Peter's in 1848.
+The church is in the Anglo-Catholic tradition.

-St Peter's central position in Melbourne means it is able to extend a number of ministries from the parish including a hospital chaplain, university chaplain and parliamentary chaplain.
-The church is also the location of a breakfast program for Melbourne's inner-city homeless.
+St Peter's central position in Melbourne means it is able to extend a number of ministries from the parish.
+The church the location of a breakfast program for Melbourne's inner-city homeless, a social enterprise coffee cart and a bookstore supplying local Anglican books, church resources and gifts.

 Location

-The church is located on the corner of Albert and Gisborne Streets on the eastern hill of Melbourne and, on one side, is opposite St Patrick's Cathedral, the Roman Catholic cathedral.
+The church is located on the corner of Albert and Gisborne streets on the eastern hill of Melbourne and, on one side, is opposite St Patrick's Cathedral, the Roman Catholic cathedral.
 On the other side it is opposite the Eastern Hill Fire Station.
 Although the church is located close to the city centre it draws parishioners and visitors from all over Melbourne and internationally.